cjmet/AhMediaPlayer/README.md

 * Requires: Updated Visual Studio 2022, C#12, .Net 8, .Net MAUI.
 Anything older than Nov 2023 will definitely not work.
 * You'll Also need:
   * https://github.com/cjmet/AngelHornetLibrary
-* Run the App First.
+* Compile and Run the App First.
 Due to windows App virtualization of the %AppData% file-system, as well as other directories.
 * The App now has an installable .Zip package, if you have any trouble compiling it, you can use the .Zip package instead.
   * [AhMediaPlayer/Packages](https://github.com/cjmet/AhMediaPlayer/tree/main/Packages "AhMediaPlayer/Packages")